mckornfield/goodman-cookbook/about.md

 layout: about
 title: A Note on Ingredients and Techniques
 ---
-A few words of explanation for some of the ingredients and directions in this book:
+<i>A few words of explanation for some of the ingredients and directions in this book:</i>
 <br><br>
 Olive oil is “extra virgin.”
 <br><br>